 Art History Major

-The Art History Major is based on a solid curriculum in the history of art and is very flexible to enable students to tailor their coursework to fit their personal career aspirations.
-The program incorporates Drexel's nationally known co-op experience through which students, while pursuing their degree, can work for six months in relevant professional contexts such as museums, galleries, auctions houses, art foundations and publications.
+The Art History Major is based on a thorough curriculum in the history of art and is very flexible to enable students to tailor their coursework to fit their personal career aspirations.
+The program incorporates Drexel's nationally known co-op experience through which students, while pursuing their degree, can work for six months in relevant professional contexts such as museums, galleries, auction houses, and publishers.
 The goal of the Art History major is to provide an excellent interdisciplinary liberal arts education with a sound foundation in the history of visual arts and a strong competence in writing, research and critical thinking.
-The major will foster a hands-on approach, and will involve students in the close study of art objects from many museums in Philadelphia and from our own Drexel collection rich with European 19th century paintings and portraiture, the well-known Fox Historic Costume Collection, and the rotating contemporary art exhibits of the Leonard Pearlstein Gallery.
+The major will foster a hands-on approach, and will involve students in the close study of art objects from many museums in Philadelphia and from our own Drexel collection of art and artifacts, the well-known Fox Historic Costume Collection, and the rotating exhibitions in the Leonard Pearlstein Gallery.

-A solid undergraduate degree that prepares students for a variety of art related careers, graduate studies in the humanities and professional programs such as law, architecture or medicine.
+This undergraduate degree prepares students for a variety of art related careers, graduate studies in the humanities and professional programs such as law, architecture or medicine.
+The BA degree requires a strong component of Arts and Humanities courses in order to prepare students to enter the professional world of art historians by exposing them to critical reasoning, philosophy, anthropology, literature, world cultures, and foreign languages.

 Art History as a dual Major - BS